jpollock/phpcs-api/docs/index.md

 - `POST /analyze`: Analyzes PHP code using PHPCS.
 - `GET /standards`: Lists available PHPCS standards.
 - `GET /health`: Checks if the service is running properly.
+- `POST /cache/clear`: Clears the cache (admin only).
+- `GET /cache/stats`: Shows cache statistics (admin only).
+- `POST /keys/generate`: Generates API keys (admin/development only).

-For detailed information about each endpoint, including request and response formats, see the [API reference](api-reference.md).
+For detailed information about each endpoint, including request and response formats, see the [API reference](api-reference.md) or the [OpenAPI specification](openapi.html).

 ## Security